Patil-sam/quantlake-internship/progress.md

   - Conditional statements: if, elif, else
   - Loops: for loop
 - Saved the notebook in the `training/` folder.
-- Committed and pushed the notebook to GitHub using Git.
+- Committed and pushed the notebook to GitHub using Git